ReVaNNNNN/EZ-Systems/README.md

 # EZ-Systems

-You are required to write a LoadBalancer classes:
+You are required to write a LoadBalancer class(es):

 * The class has 2 public methods.